 It is produced de novo from linoleic acid, in a desaturation reaction catalyzed by Δ15-desaturase.

 In turn linoleic acid is formed from oleic acid in a desaturation reaction catalyzed by Δ12-desaturase.

-In animals ALA is the precursor for the production of omega-3 series: it can be elongated and desaturated, in a cascade of reaction, to form very long polyunsaturated omega-3 fatty acids such as eicosapentaenoic acid (EPA) and docosapentaenoic acid (DPA).
+In animals ALA is the precursor for the production of omega-3 polyunsaturated fatty acids: it can be elongated and desaturated, in a cascade of reaction, to form very long polyunsaturated omega-3 fatty acids such as eicosapentaenoic acid or EPA and docosapentaenoic acid or DPA.

 But, the efficiency of synthesis decreases down the cascade: conversion of alpha-linolenic acid to EPA is limited (the activity of Δ6-desaturase is the rate limiting in the conversion of α-linolenic acid to EPA in humans) and to docosahexaenoic acid (DHA) is even more restricted than that of EPA.